 Stock detail —

-The spawning stock biomass for herring in this area has been decreasing significantly since its peak in 2011, and is now below MSY Btrigger and close to Blim, the lowest observed level.
+The spawning stock biomass for herring in this area has been decreasing significantly since its peak in 2011, and is now below MSY Btrigger and at Blim, the lowest observed level.
 Fishing pressure is also too high.
-The fishery is relatively clean, has no impact on the seabed and is well managed in line with the precautionary approach.
-A long term management plan for this stock has been agreed by the Irish industry in 2011 and a rebuilding plan has been in place since 2009.
-The CSHMAC pelagic pair trawl fishery for herring in the Celtic Sea was certified as an environmentally responsible fishery in March 2012.
+The fishery is relatively clean with no impact on the seabed.

 Herring belongs to the same family of fish (clupeids) as sprat and pilchard.
 It can grow to greater than 40 cm, although size differs between races (distinct breeding stocks).
 Most herring landed are around 25 cm.
 Herring are sexually mature at between 3-9 years (depending on stock) and populations include both spring and autumn spawners.
 At least one population in UK waters spawns in any one month of the year.
 Herring have an important role in the marine ecosystem, as a transformer of plankton at the bottom of the food chain to higher trophic or feeding levels, e.g. for cod, seabirds and marine mammals.
 It is also considered to have a major impact on other fish stocks as prey and predator and is itself prey for seabirds and marine mammals in the North Sea and other areas.
 Herring spawning and nursery areas are sensitive to anthropogenic or human influences such as sand and gravel extraction.